Sandyford Luas stop: Luas (2004-present)

 Construction of the first phase of the Luas system commenced in 2001 and concluded in 2004.
 The route chosen for the Green Line re-used the old Harcourt Street alignment between Charlemont and Stillorgan.
 The terminus stop which was built on the site of the old Stillorgan is called Sandyford (a separate stop called Stillorgan was built around 500m up the line).
 The stop was built with two side platforms and a crossover to allow trams to turn back.
 The depot for the Green Line was built immediately beyond the stop.

 In 2010, the Green Line was extended south to Brides Glen.
 After Sandyford, the line diverges from the old Harcourt Street route in order to serve some more populous areas on the Ballyogan Road, and re-joins it just before Carrickmines.
 A third platform was built at Sandyford.

 In 2018, the platforms were lengthened from 45 to 55 metres, and the depot was significantly upgraded.
 This was to accommodate the new longer trams introduced to boost capacity.

+It is anticipated that Sandyford will be the southern terminus of MetroLink after the Green Line between and Sandyford is converted to metro standard to increase capacity.